SK Group: 1990s to 2000s

-At the end of 2005, SK Corp. developed a lithium ion battery separator (LiBS) for the first time in Korea, and started selling the product in 2006.
+At the end of 2005, SK Corp. developed a lithium-ion battery separator (LiBS) for the first time in Korea, and started selling the product in 2006.
 In July 2007, SK Group adopted a holding company structure.
 Under the re-organization, SK's main entity, SK Corporation, was split into an investment company, now SK Inc. and an operating company, now SK Energy.
 The subsidiary companies that now operate under the central SK Inc. umbrella include: SK Energy, SK Telecom, SK Networks, SKC, SK E&S, SK Shipping and K Power.
+SK acquired Hynix for US$3 billion in February 2012, rebranding it to SK Hynix.

-Recent years
+Recent history

 In February 2017, SK acquired the polyethylene acrylic acid business of Dow Chemical Company for $370 million, and planned to increase battery production capacity from 1.9 to 3.9 GWh per year at the end of 2018, supplying Kia and Mercedes.

 In July 2022, SK Group announced a $22 billion investment in the United States semiconductor, green energy bioscience and other technology industries.
-In total, SK Group will invest over $30 billion in the United States by 2025.
+In total, SK Group will invest over $52 billion in the United States by 2025.

+SK Networks said August 20, 2024 it has sold its rental car unit for 820 billion won (US$618 million) to a Singapore-based private equity fund.
+In November 2024, SK Group Chairman Chey Tae-won was appointed chairman of the board of directors of Soldigm, SK Hynix's U.S.-based NAND flash memory unit.
+On Dec.
+23, 2024, SK sold 85 percent of its subsidiary SK Specialty to Hahn & Company, a domestic private equity fund (PEF).
+The value of the stake in the sale is worth about W2.7 trillion.